|Peripatus Home Page Travel Page >> Revenge of the Killer Tomato||Updated: 12-Nov-2018|

 Actually, CNN performed pretty poorly, too, that morning.
 With all that was happening in the world – quite a bit – their “news at the top of the hour” was all of two minutes long, and half of that was about the soccer, too.

 After the usual pleasant breakfast – quite a long while after, actually; mornings in our household are seldom marred by smooth efficiency – we departed for the Sandakan Buddhist Temple and somebody’s house.
 Somebody famous.
 Famous-ish.
 Well known in these parts.
 The temple was picturesque, heavily subscribed by local devotees, and a surprisingly (to me) pleasant stop-over.
 The only thing I regretted about our visit is that I wasn’t allowed to sound off the huge bell.
 That would have been just so cool!
 But Joanne wouldn’t even let me anywhere near it.
 Just in case, you know?
-We did come away, however, with a handful of complimentary literature, which I browsed through over a thoughtful and ever-so-slightly metaphysical beer later in the afternoon.
-Having known almost nothing about Buddhism until enlightened by my Heineken, I was pleasantly surprised to discover that it recognises no gods – if it is a religion at all, in the usual sense, it seems to be an atheistic one – but that it does recognise an external, objective truth, which adherents seek to learn and understand, rather than accepting anything on faith or the strength of authority.
+We did come away, however, with a handful of complimentary literature, which I browsed through later in the afternoon.
+Having known almost nothing about Buddhism until being enlightened over my Heineken, I was pleasantly surprised to discover that it recognises no gods – not really a religion at all, in the usual sense – but that it does recognise an external, objective truth, which adherents seek to learn and understand, rather than accepting anything on faith or the strength of authority.
 That is very much how I feel about life in general, and science in particular.
 Alas, I can’t see myself getting to grips with rebirth anytime soon.
 (How can one “know” or “understand” about that?
 I’d better read on....)

 What’s-her-name’s house was a disappointment, though.
 It was a house.
 Yes, ok, there were a few antiques and a genealogy on the wall, but I normally expect a museum (especially a pay-per-visit job, like this one; RM 15 per head, no discount for the 9 year old, and a particularly offensive “European price” premium) to provide some sort of insight, or at least a narrative.
 This was just a collection of period trinkets.
 Give it a miss.